 A COM client is a program that makes use of COM objects.
 COM objects that expose functionality for use are called COM servers.
 COM servers can be in-process or out-of-process.
-An example of an out-of-process server is Microsoft Excel® spreadsheet program.
-These configurations are described in In-Process and Out-of-Process Servers.
+An example of an out-of-process server is Microsoft® Excel® spreadsheet program.

-MATLAB can be used as either a COM client or COM server.
+MATLAB can be used as either a COM client or a COM Automation server.

 The functionality of a component is defined by one or more interfaces.
 To use a COM component, you must learn about its interfaces, and the methods, properties, and events implemented by the component.
 The component vendor provides this information.